carboncopies/BrainGenix-NES/README.md

 # This project is currently in development

+# Roadmap

+We'd like to finish the Ball and Stick implementation by the end of January - as this would give us time to make the first iteration of the standardized challenge by end of Febuary.

+To do so, the following will need to be done:

+[ ] Implement new API routes to finalize simulator integration. (~3-4 hours, assigned to Deb) [ ] Implement new API routes for calcium imaging. (~1-2 hours, assigned to Deb) [ ] Add NES RPC handlers for the above routes. (~4-5 hours, assigned to Deb)

+[ ] Add backend logic for simulator routes. (~10-20 hours, assigned to Randal) [ ] Add backend logic for caclium imaging routes. (~5-8 hours, assigned to Thomas) [ ] Implement VSDA slice->mesh/texture generator for renderer. (~10-20 hours, assigned to Thomas)

 # What is BrainGenix-NES?

 BrainGenix Neuron Emulation System (NES) aims to be a stable, fault-tolerant, and scalable distributed simulation platform for biologically realistic neuronal networks applicable to the emulation of human brains.